jdf2e/nutui-biz/src/packages/horizontalscrolling/doc.en-US.md

 ### Overlay Translucent Shadow Style

-The distance from the scrolling content to the mask side of the container is `maskWidth` by default, and can also be set via `maskDistance`
+The distance between the scrollable content and the mask side of the container defaults to `maskWidth` width, and can also be set via `maskDistance`

 :::demo
 ```tsx